 Grant recipients are sent a grant contract and an instruction page, which must be agreed to as part of the grant contract.
 Grantees must manage any funds received in accordance with federal regulations for administrative requirements and applicable cost principles.
 (Applicants with concerns about their ability to fulfill governmental regulations may, prior to applying for funds, contact the Grants Office for a referral to locations where the complete requirements can be obtained.)

-The Grant Award details page specifies the grant amount and any special stipulations.
+The grant contract specifies the grant amount and any special stipulations.
 Grant funds will not be available to the grant recipient until the grant contract is signed and returned to the N.C.
 Arts Council.

 Payment of state grant funds is made upon complete processing of the signed grant contract, any necessary budget revisions, any other required forms, and according to the state payment schedule in place at the time.

 Any payment is contingent upon the N.C.
 Arts Council’s receipt and approval of all prior grant reports.
-A grantee must have matching funds in its possession before spending the grant funds.
-It must match this grant according to the project budget shown in the application or any subsequent approved revision of that budget.
+A grantee must match the grant according to the project budget shown in the application or any subsequent approved revision of that budget.
 Neither grant funds nor their matching funds can be used to match another N.C.
-Arts Council grant.
+Arts Council grant (direct or subgrant).